 Take care of your garden by keeping your irrigation system in tip-top shape!

 With over 40% of household water used outside the home, knowing a little bit more about your irrigation system will help you save water – and money.

-Make sure you know the basics, like how to switch your irrigation off when it rains, and how to reduce your watering times while the weather is still cool.
+Make sure you know the basics, like how to switch your irrigation off when it rains, and how to reduce your watering times while the weather is cool.

 Our irrigation systems often need more attention than we give them, and they can waste a lot of water while we’re busy doing other things.
 You can save water and also avoid fines for breaching water restrictions by properly setting and maintaining your irrigation controller.